Berichte 2023

 Post from Namibia (18 Sept.
 2023)

-In Swakopmund, my wife and I (Joachim Knoche) met all the trainees and found out how they are doing in their training and what their everyday lives are like.
-Most of them are studying at COSDEC, an accredited training institute for one to three-year training courses.
+In Swakopmund, my wife (Joachim Knoche) and I met all the trainees and learned how they are doing in their training and what their daily lives are like.
+Most of them are studying at COSDEC, an accredited training institute for one- to three-year programs.

 I would like to introduce you to some trainees:

 On the first afternoon we met with Emil, who is now in his third and final year of training as an office clerk.
-We met him in a German café and he was happy to have a real piece of cake.
+We met him in a German café, and he was delighted to have a real piece of cake.
 He has passed his two years of training so far with flying colors, and his six-month internship with the city administration went so well that he could have continued straight away.
-But he still has six months of training ahead of him and must first pass the final exams.
+However, he still has six months of training ahead of him and must first pass his final exams.
 After that, he hopes to find a good job.
-If he finds a good job - he told me - then he would also like to finance one or two people at the training school.
+If he finds a good position, he told me, he would be happy to sponsor one or two people at the training school.
 That sounds good, even if it will be a few years before that happens.

-The same training has now Darlene started this year.
+The same training has now Darleen started this year.
 The couple, who are sponsoring her training through the association, gave us a used laptop, which she had the association set up with the necessary software for the equivalent of 17 euros.
-She was very happy about it: "Now I can finally practice the speed of the 10-finger system on my own."
-She also comes from Okombahe, was sponsored by our association at the secondary school in Omaruru for the last few years, has never sat in front of a computer before, and now wants to do well in her training.
+She was very happy about it: "Now I can finally practice the speed of the touch typing system on my own."
+She, too, is originally from Okombahe, has been supported by our association at the secondary school in Omaruru for the past few years, has never sat in front of a computer before, and now wants to do well in her training.
 Her small speech impediment will not be a major obstacle for her in her future work.
 The teachers speak very highly of her, and she passed her first tests with flying colors.
-She immediately showed her organizational skills: she notified all the other trainees to be there at the specified time.
+She immediately demonstrated her organizational skills: she notified all the other trainees to be there at the specified time.

-At the Saturday, July 29, from 10am-5pm, The club presents itself again
+On Saturday, July 29, from 10am-5pm, the club presents itself again

 on the Fair Mile in Schwäbisch Hall.